Bit Efficient Toeplitz Covariance Estimation: Non-asymptotic Performance Analysis of

 \section{Non-asymptotic Performance Analysis of $\hat{T}$}

-In this subsection, we delve into the analysis of the non-asymptotic error bounds of $\hat{T}$.
-Building on this foundation, we further examine its rate of convergence.
+In this section, we delve into the analysis of the non-asymptotic error bounds of $\hat{T}$.
 While this task presents significant challenges, it is essential for a comprehensive understanding of the estimator's performance.